willpitchers/bb-lock/README.md

 To guard against having to re-install my unix tools/python packages/conda environments again from scratch should this happen again (and soothe my anxiety about the possibility: hence the 'beta-blocker' wordplay), I wrote a script to zip up my `~/.xxx` files, and `.txt` of my unix path, and `.yaml` config files for my conda environments to an archive stored on my `C:\` drive *outside* the WSL.
 If I lose my WSL VM completely again, I ought to be able to reconstitute it *much* more easily!

- - I've also added the option to include an arbitrary directory in the archive...
+ - I've also added the option to include an arbitrary directory in the zip archive...
  - I've also, also added an option for the script to remind my of the `Windows Powershell` command needed to make a `.tar` archive of the entire WSL VM, as an extra redundant backup.